 2).
 Tomato plugs imported from the south may be a potential source of the disease organism.
 If you must bring transplants from the south, carefully inspect all tomato plugs and teach staff what to look for before accepting shipments and reject any with symptoms of disease.
 If possible, isolate new plants and inspect them regularly until their disease-free status is confirmed.

 3).
 Start transplant production in a clean greenhouse free from previous crops, pet plants, and weeds.
 Grow vegetable transplants separately from bedding plants.
-This prevents cross-infection from ornamental plants (solanaceous flowering crops - petunia) which can harbor Late blight, TSWV (tomato spotted wilt virus), INSV (impatiens necrotic spot virus) and other potential vegetable pathogens.
+This prevents cross-infection from ornamental plants (solanaceous flowering crops such as petunia and calibrachoa) which can harbor Late Blight, TSWV (tomato spotted wilt virus), INSV (impatiens necrotic spot virus) and other potential vegetable pathogens.
 This also makes pesticide treatment easier as many materials registered on ornamentals are not registered for vegetable transplants.

 4).
-Remove solanaceous weeds in and around the greenhouse.
-Examples include hairy nightshade, bittersweet nightshade, jimson weed, golden henbane, and others.
-The ornamental plants petunia and calibrachoa are also hosts for late blight.
+Remove weeds in and around the greenhouse, especially those in the family Solanaceae.
+Examples include hairy nightshade, bittersweet nightshade, jimson weed, and golden henbane.
+Petunia and calibrachoa are also hosts for Late Blight.

 5).
 During the growing season, pay attention to pest alerts to learn whether late blight has been observed in New England and what actions you need to advise to customers.
 Pest alerts will be updated on the UMass Extension Vegetable Program website

-8) If Late blight is confirmed, immediately remove and destroy affected plant tissue and promptly inform neighbors that grow susceptible crops.
-Late blight is a community disease due to its potential to spread rapidly.
+8) If Late Blight is confirmed, immediately remove and destroy affected plant tissue and promptly inform neighbors who grow susceptible crops.
+Late Blight is a community disease due to its potential to spread rapidly.

 Know the FACTS for Staff and Customers